By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Google has recently confirmed that the latest Google Penguin Update is still very much work in progress and that there are no indications available as to when it would be rolled out.
-This is despite an earlier statement that they were targeting a rollout at the end of the first quarter of 2016.
+This is despite an earlier statement indicating a rollout at the end of the first quarter of 2016.

-Zineb Ait, webmaster trends analyst at Google, responded to a question on Twitter asking for news about when the Penguin Update would be released.
-Ait responded by saying that it was still a “work in progress , “ and it will be rolled out “as soon as it is ready.”
-However, Ait could not give an indication of when that might be.
+Ait responded by saying that it was still a “work in progress,” and it will be rolled out “as soon as it is ready.”
+However, Ait could not indicate when that might be.

 Google has hinted on multiple occasions that the latest Penguin update will be coming soon:

 - 25th September 2015 - John Mueller, in a Hangout, indicated that we might see Penguin by the end of the year, but it may be delayed if things need to be fixed.

 - 29th October 2015 - Google’s Gary Illyes has confirmed that there is still time to clean your backlink profile before the Penguin Algorithm is refreshed.

 - 2nd November 2015 - Google Says that Penguin 4 should be Released this Year but “might not be real-time.”